lrq3000/pyFileFixity/README.md

 Note that all tools are primarily made for command-line usage (type script.py --help to get extended info about the accepted arguments), but you can also use rfigc.py and header_ecc.py with a GUI by using the --gui argument (must be the first and only one argument supplied).
 The GUI is provided as-is and minimal work will be done to maintain it (the focus will stay on functionality rather than ergonomy).

+IMPORTANT: it is CRITICAL that you use the same parameters for correcting mode as when you generated the database/ecc files (this is true for all scripts in this bundle).
+Of course, some options must be changed: -g must become -c to correct, and --update is a particular case.
+This works this way on purpose for mainly two reasons: first because it is very hard to autodetect the parameters from a database file alone and it would produce lots of false positives, and secondly (the primary reason) is that storing parameters inside the database file is highly unresilient against corruption (if this part of the database is tampered, the whole becomes unreadable, while if they are stored outside or in your own memory, the database file is always accessible).
+Thus, it is advised to write down the parameters you used to generate your database directly on the storage media you will store your database file on (eg: if it's an optical disk, write the parameters on the cover or directly on the disk using a marker), or better memorize them by heart.

 Recursive/Relative Files Integrity Generator and Checker in Python (aka RFIGC)
 -------------------------------------------------------------------------------------------------------------------
 Recursively generate or check the integrity of files by MD5 and SHA1 hashes, size, modification date or by data structure integrity (only for images).